 The Bottom Line

-It’s clear there are arguments for both renting and buying.
-Recent trends do point toward a higher interest in homeownership among younger generations.
-Future trends indicate Gen Z homeownership rates will outpace Millennials.
+There are arguments for both renting and buying, yet recent trends do point toward a higher interest in homeownership among younger generations.

 However, trends shouldn’t dictate your choice.
 The decision to rent or buy is a personal one.
 Are you ready to stick with one location and take responsibility for the property in exchange for equity in a home?
 Or would you rather sacrifice equity to give yourself the freedom to move when you want.